 3. Determine the availability of treatment centers in your state accessible to Deaf and Hard of Hearing people.
 If no such program exists you may discuss with the Medicaid personnel the importance of an accessible treatment center and any ADA issues that may apply.

 4. Discuss with the personnel in the Medicaid office the expense of hiring interpreters for treatment.
-Generally interpreters can cost between $40.00 to $80.00 dollars an hour.
+Generally interpreters can cost between $45.00 to $80.00 dollars an hour or more.
 It may actually be cheaper to refer a client out of state.

 5. It can be helpful to mention particular circumstances surrounding the client’s case.
 For example: the person was court ordered to treatment, child protection issues, doctors referrals, etc.